Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 df = pd.read_csv(DATA_URL + "telecom_churn.csv")
 ```

-To get acquainted with our data, let’s look at the first 5 entries using `head()`:
+To get a glimpse of the data, let’s look at the first 5 entries using `head()`:

 ```{code-cell} ipython3
 df.head()
 ```

-Here is the description of our features:
+Here is the description of the features:

 |  Name  | Description | Value Type | Statistical Type |
 |---         |---       |---     |---